Probably Approximately Correct Labels: Introduction

 Motivated by this state of affairs, in this paper we ask:

 We answer this question in the affirmative, and provide a method---which we call \emph{probably approximately correct} (PAC) labeling---that automatically combines cheap, non-expert labels (whether AI predictions, crowd-sourced labels, or simple heuristics) with expensive, expert labels to produce a labeled dataset with small error.
 PAC labeling yields guarantees similar in flavor to that of its namesake in probably approximately correct (PAC) learning \citep{valiant1984theory}: given user-specified constants $\epsilon, \alpha > 0$, our procedure results in a labeled dataset with error at most $\epsilon$, with probability at least~$1-\alpha$.
+This guarantee is \emph{nonasymptotic} under minimal assumptions on the dataset or the predicted labels being used.